jundalisay/sp/content/en/research/rand/intellectual/part-11.md

 ---
-title: "For the New Intellectual"
+title: "The need for intellectual leadership"
-heading: "Part 1"
+heading: "Part 11"
-description: ""
+description: "Today, the businessman and the intellectual face each other with the mutual fear and the mutual contempt of Attila and the Witch Doctor"
 c: "firebrick"
 weight: 95
 date: 2025-10-05
 icon: Ayn Rand
 writer:
-  name: Ayn Ramd
+  name: Ayn Rand
   url: https://en.wikipedia.org/wiki/Ayn_Rand
 ---

 Today, the businessman and the intellectual face each other with the mutual fear and the mutual contempt of Attila and the Witch Doctor.

 The businessman has lost confidence in all theories, and functions on a range-of-the-moment expediency, not daring to look at the future.
 The intellectual has cut himself off from reality and plays a futile word-game with ideas, not daring to look at the past.

 The businessman considers the intellectual unpractical; the intellectual considers the businessman immoral.
 But, secretly, each of them believes that the other possesses a mysterious faculty he lacks, that the other is the true master of reality, the true exponent of the power to deal with existence.